-To become a master of organisation – and make the best use of your available storage – channel your inner Marie Kondo, whose celebrated KonMari method can help transform chaotic homes.
-KonMari consultant Gemma Quinn shares her tidy-up tips for a home that helps you live your best life.
+To become a master of organisation – and to make the best use of your available storage – channel your inner Marie Kondo, whose celebrated KonMari method can help transform chaotic homes.
+KonMari consultant Gemma Quinn (shares her tidy-up tips for a home that helps you live your best life.

 Gemma describes the KonMari method as a future-focused positive tool used to tidy, declutter and organise.
 It guides you to make decisions on what to keep and what to let go of, based on your personal values and beliefs, and what brings you joy.

 To begin your journey of decluttering and organisation, first commit to improving the way your life functions and flows.
 Gemma suggests visualising or creating a Pinterest board of your ideal life and what you want to achieve.
 This allows you to keep your eye on that goal when faced with the difficult decision of what to keep.

 After committing to the process, the KonMari method suggests tackling your possessions in this order:

 Split each of these into sub-categories and work from easiest to hardest; this makes your task of organisation more manageable.
 Sticking to the order will allow you to refine your skills in selecting what truly improves your life, preparing you to deal with the more functional and sentimental items next.

 Find three items that spark genuine joy to use as a guide when you find yourself struggling to decide on the value of a possession.
 Gemma says when considering, you need to be honest with yourself – don't think about how much it cost, who bought it for you and what obligations might be associated with it.
 “Find a charity that's close to your heart.
 This will allow you to let go of things because you know you're helping people,” she says.